SZSilence06/Pixel-Music/README.md

-Pixel Music
+#Pixel Music

--ToDo
+##ToDo

---1.Write more stages.
+1.Write more stages.

---2.Improve the UI.
+2.Improve the UI.

---3.More note types(Maybe?)
+3.More note types(Maybe?)